 EOSi’s MicroC® products were originally developed to help wastewater treatment systems remove nitrogen.

-Nutrients such as nitrogen and phosphorus are essential for the growth of all living organisms, but excessive amounts of nutrients released to the environment by human activities can harm ecosystems and impact human health.
+Biological nutrients such as nitrogen and phosphorus are essential for the growth of all living organisms, but excessive amounts of nutrients released to the environment by human activities can harm ecosystems and impact human health.
 Excess nitrogen deteriorating water quality in many freshwater bodies worldwide is causing drinking water contamination, oxygen-depleted waterways, habitat damage, algal blooms, and fish kills.

 Nitrogen in drinking water also poses health risks to infants and pregnant women, particularly in agricultural areas where groundwater wells are the primary source of drinking water.
 Elevated concentrations of nitrogen in drinking water create nitrate compounds causing “blue baby syndrome” methemoglobinemia, a potentially fatal illness in which the nitrates reduce the oxygen-carrying capacity of the blood.